mrhsce/IslahwebNewsReader/README.md

 	- in downloader service after initial download there should be a composition of 2 secondary download and 1 image download until one finishes
 	- make a class for cropping the image  to have suitable aspect ratio for indexImg

+	- design a priority list in downloader and all the downloads are inserted inside it and in each loop one is executed for example the priority of initial download is higher than secondary download and the priority of forced secondary download is highest

 	- Work on static contents of the About jamaat use assets if necessary for the strings